beratzorlu/Craftworks/README.md

         - ![edge](docs/edge_test.png)

 - ### Device Testing
 - The devices provided below are items that were available at the time of the device testing process.
-While there was a gap in the amount of platforms accessable at the time, the test outcome incorporates 2 main mobile platforms and a powerful gaming laptop.
+While there was a gap in the number of platforms accessible at the time, the test outcome incorporates 2 main mobile platforms and a powerful gaming laptop.
     - Monster Abra A5 V13.4 15.6" Laptop
         - ![monsterabra](docs/firefox_test.png)
-    - Apple Iphone 7 Plus
+    - Apple iPhone 7 Plus
         - ![iphone7+](docs/iphone_test.jpg)
     - Samsung Galaxy A51
         - ![galaxya51](docs/samsung_test.jpg)